 Yet we also want to swear that we will be faithful to one another.

-I am happy that one of the local sections of our priests' community has given me the following jubilee present, "To build up our community in the sense of a Schoenstatt Apostolic Order and family."
-How much mutual faithfulness we need when we are out in the world!
-Since we are not linked to one another by community life, how much profound faithfulness we need if we are one day to realize this great ideal of "a Schoenstatt Apostolic Order living in the world".
+I am happy that one of the local sections of our Priests' community has given me the following jubilee present: "To build up our community in the sense of a Schoenstatt Apostolic Order and family."
+How much reciprocal faithfulness we need when we are out in the world, since we re not chained to one another by community life, how much profound faithfulness we need if we are one day to realize this great ideal of "a Schoenstatt Apostolic Order living in the world"10.
 We need faithfulness if our whole Family is to become an organic entity at a time when so many conflicting trends are at large.
 The less we can live our way of life together, the more we want to swear simple faithfulness to one another.
-Loyalty for loyalty, love for love!
+Faithfulness for faithfulness, love for love!

-May our jubilee - your jubilee, my jubilee - thus come to its God - willed close.
+May our jubilee - your jubilee, my jubilee - thus come to its God-willed close.
 So let it be, we remain true!
 Somewhere in a boarding school there was an ordinary lad who lay dying.
-His lips formed just one sentence, "So let it be!"
+His lips formed just one sentence: "So let it be!"
 The Rector of the house heard those words, but didn't know what to make of them.
-In the delirium of the fever the youngster prayed again and again, "So let it be, we swear once again, Heart of Jesus, we will remain true!"

-I think that this should be our conclusion:

-We swear once again,

-Schoenstatt land, we will remain eternally true to you!

-I swear to you with heart and hand

-to remain true to my love until the grave!

-All that I am and have

-I consecrate to you, my Schoenstatt land!
+In the delirium of the fever the youngster prayed again and again: "So let it be, we swear once again, Heart of Jesus, we shall remain true!"
+I think that this should be our conclusion.
+We swear once again: Schoenstatt land, we hall remain eternally true to you!
+I swear with heart and hand to remain true to my love until the grave!
+All that I am and have I consecrate to you, my Schoenstatt land!

-45 Later to become known as a Secular Institute.
+10 Later to become known as a Secular Institute.